GSV23/GSV23.github.io/index.md

 # Logistics

-The conerence will take place from the 5th to the 9th of June 2023 at Bellavista Relax Hotel in Levico Terme.
+The conference will take place from the 5th to the 9th of June 2023 at Bellavista Relax Hotel in Levico Terme.

+For practical reasons all participants should lodge at the conference venue; it will not be possible to provide refreshments and meals for guests sleeping elsewhere.

+Rooms for supported participants are already booked but participants are required to confirm their accommodation at

 [Bellavista Relax Hotel](https://www.bellavistarelax.it/)
-Viale Vittorio Emanuele III, 738056 Levico Terme (Tn)
+Viale Vittorio Emanuele III, 738056 Levico Terme (TN)
 Tel.:  +39 0461 706136
 Fax:  +39 0461 706474
 email:[bookingoffice@bellavistarelax.it](mailto:bookingoffice@bellavistarelax.it)

+[Here](directions.md) are detailed directions to reach the hotel.

 # Organizers

+- Kathryn Mulholland (University of Notre Dame)
+- Nicholas Ovenhouse (University of Minnesota)
+- Gus Schrader (Northwestern University)
+- Alexander Shapiro (University of Edinburgh)
+- Salvatore Stella (Università dell’Aquila)

 # Funding